gardenlinux/gardenlinux/docs/02_operators/deployment/aws-secureboot.md

   -K cert/secureboot.kek.esl \
   --db cert/secureboot.pk.esl
 ```
 If the execution was successful, there should be a file called `secure_boot_blob.bin`.
 The content of the file can now be added to the created AWS instance.
-Since this documentation uses the integration test platform for spawning all required AWS resources and the integration test platform uses its own configuration, the content of the created file must be added to the integration test configuration.
+Since this documentation uses the platform test platform for spawning all required AWS resources and the platform test platform uses its own configuration, the content of the created file must be added to the platform test configuration.
 The configuration and its required values are described in the next chapter.

-#### Integration test configuration
+#### Platform test configuration

-Similar to the configuration and explanation of chapter [Integration test configuration](#integration-test-configuration) from the previous option, you can use the same configuration from there also for this option, but it must be adjusted slightly to provide the UEFI variables that have been prepared previously.
+Similar to the configuration and explanation of chapter [Platform test configuration](#platform-test-configuration) from the previous option, you can use the same configuration from there also for this option, but it must be adjusted slightly to provide the UEFI variables that have been prepared previously.

 This way, you ensure that the Garden Linux instance will start with secure boot right from the beginning.
 No further tasks are then needed.

-The integration test configuration needs the following additional attribute configured:
+The platform test configuration needs the following additional attribute configured:
 ```
 aws:
     ...